 There has been a lot of discussion around delivering clinical services in non-clinical areas and the introduction of further routine work.
-The RCN has produced a useful guide to safe implementation and things that need to be considered in your risk assessments, the information can be found on this link;
+The RCN has produced a useful guide to safe implementation and things that need to be considered in your risk assessments, the information can be found here

 Delivering services in this way requires a number of considerations.
 The potential risks identified include: